 All of these considerations of how to market a home should play into the question of Realtor fees and commission amounts.
 If I as the listing agent am holding one or more open houses and paying for professional staging, professional drone footage, and a 3-D virtual tour, I will certainly make the argument that 6% is a good baseline for my services.

 What if we determine, however, that most of those steps aren’t really going to help you sell your home?
 Going a step further, what if you’ve already identified a solid buyer, rendering any kind of marketing fairly moot?
 If I still insisted upon a Realtor fee of 6%, something would be off about that picture.

 I’m also not going to ask for a 6% commission from someone who plans to use me as their buyer’s agent.
+That alone is worth a hefty discount.
 I won’t go into all the possible permutations of what might lead to a “discounted” commission fee, but I think you get the idea.

 With that said, it’s important that I specify what a discounted commission shouldn’t entail.

 Hiring a Discount Real Estate Broker?
 These Points Should Be Non-Negotiable

 Basically, an agent’s fiduciary responsibility to his or her client remains exactly the same regardless of the commission involved.